xtanai/sensor-guide/README.md

 **GigE cameras** are powerful for industrial networking and long cable distances, but typically require more intermediate logic (FPGA/ASIC, packetization, buffering), which increases system complexity.

+**CoaXPress** is a high-end industrial interface designed for very high bandwidth and deterministic transmission.
+It typically requires a dedicated frame grabber card on the host side and specialized hardware inside the camera.
+While it offers excellent throughput, low latency, and strong determinism, it significantly increases system cost, hardware complexity, and power requirements compared to embedded MIPI-based designs.

 For edge-processing architectures focused on precise timing and reproducible results, **MIPI CSI-2 provides the most transparent and controllable capture path**.

 ---